hzoppetti/hz-site/content/posts/2023/someday.md

 > It has been updated and edited for post to this site.

 Mai stirred.
-She pulled the blanket around her for warmth--she had never been this cold.
+She pulled the blanket around her for warmth---she had never been this cold.
 The damp darkness enveloped her in this strange place so far from her jungle homeland.
 It seeped into her bones and made her feel brittle and weak.

 She had escaped to this frozen land only a month ago.
 Then it had been golden and full of bright colors: red, yellow, and orange.
 Over the last month, the colors of nature had slowly faded to grey and brown and white as it died.
 The Smiths called it winter.